NVIDIA/deepops/virtual/README.md

 $ ./cluster_up.sh
 ```

-Vagrant will spin up three VMs - login01, mgmt, and dgx01.
+Vagrant will spin up three VMs - login, mgmt, and gpu01.
 Afterwards, the script will use ansible
 to configure the nodes and set up DeepOps.

 The script should complete without errors and three nodes should show up when running `virsh